 Wilton Family Lavender Farm varieties of lavender plants were chosen because they are acclimated to grow successfully in zone 5 – 9.
 Lavender propagation on our farm takes place in the spring and fall.
 Plant varieties primarily bloom late spring until mid summer.
 Some varieties can have a second bloom later in summer.
 Our lavender field typically begins to bloom in May.

-Our primary field planted in 2020 consisted of 800 plants.
+Our primary field planted in 2020 consisted of 800 plants, and currently has over 1,000 plants.
 The second field will be 1200 plants and will be coming soon!

 We grow and are currently experimenting with these varieties:

 - ROYAL VELVET – Great for dried floral crafting.
 Small to medium plant with deep purple flowers and foliage.
 Royal Velvet was first introduced in Newburg, Oregon.

 - MISS KATHERINE – An exquisite pink lavender.
 Semi tall plant with gray-green foliage.
 Erect domes of spreading foliage and masses of lovely, deep, pink flowers with silvery calyces which shine in the sun.
 Excellent use in a border or to contrast with a darker purple plant.

 - GRAVES – This English lavender is taller than others.
 Does well for fresh and dried flowers.
 Violet buds.
 Blooms last longer than most